ThatCoolCoder/foss-rcas/README.md

     - Maybe their elevator is just stalling, the flying wing flies amazingly and the CG is probably a bit forward even.
 - Mod/content system
     - Make addon content go in `AddonContent/`
-    - Make it show a placeholder picture if the right one isn't found
     - There is support for loading mods as pck files at runtime, but it is a bit of a pain to make these pck files.
     - Create a content version value that lets the game know if a mod is compatible.
         - Perhaps have a semantic versioning system with with the ability to use wildcards (similar to how npm dependencies are specified).